We practice what we preach

 curl -I http://WAN_IP:32400/web/index.html --max-time 5

-HTTP 200 response with Plex-specific headers:
+Expect: HTTP 200 with Plex headers:

 HTTP/1.1 200 OK